Convent of Santa Cruz la Real. Segovia

 The most notable feature is the church doorway in Gothic Hispanic-Flemish style.
 It was personally commissioned by Queen Isabella, whose figure sculpted in wood appears praying together with her husband.
 The church has a single nave with ogive vaulted ceiling.
 The chapel-cave of Santo Domingo also has a roof with ogive vaults and a beautiful richly decorated doorway.
 It is currently the headquarters of the Instituto de Empresa.

-- Tower of San Lorenzo, San Juan de los Caballeros.
+- Setting: Tower of San Lorenzo, San Juan de los Caballeros.